 Here you can view the very first splash screen.

-Only a few days later, the constant crashing forced me to upgrade the application the EricPlayer 0.2beta.
-The major difference was less crashes, but if you look closely at the screenshots you'll notice minor changes in the interface as well.
+Only a few days later, severe bugs forced me to upgrade the application to EricPlayer 0.2beta.
+The major difference was less crashes, but if you look closely at the screenshot you'll notice minor changes to the interface as well.

 EricPlayer did not have it's own website - instead I uploaded the application to a few Hotline servers.
 I was a bit afraid of distributing it officially, since I used a movie clip of 'Eric' without Levi's approval.

-But it was great fun to watch Eric headbanging to my mp3s, so I decided to keep him anyway.
+But watching Eric headbang to my mp3s was fun, so I decided to keep him anyway.
 Tricky situation!
 A friend of mine suggested that I should contact the Levi's Corporation to get their approval, although I still doubt that they would have approved.

 "Eric Evolution"

 Big changes were made in EricPlayer 0.3beta - and I'm not only talking about the new, black design.
-I added support for playlists and provided (rudimentary) support for drag-and-drop; you could now drag an mp3-file (one at a time) to the playlist.
-Rewind and Fast-forward buttons finally worked, but not very well.
+I added support for playlists and provided (rudimentary) support for drag-and-drop; you could now drag an mp3-file (one at a time, though) to the playlist.
+Rewind and Fast-forward buttons finally worked (but not very well).

-Noticeable similarities to today's MPLAY were taking form however; The "hide/show playlist" arrow and the playlist buttons to the right have lived on to this very day (with only the Prefs button added later)!
-The screenshot shows a counter as well, but it was'nt working yet...
+Noticeable similarities with today's MPLAY were taking form; The "hide/show playlist" arrow and the playlist buttons to the right lived on to this very day (with only the Prefs button added later)!
+The screenshot shows a counter as well, but it did not work...

 Moving on to the final EricPlayer release (May 7th, 1999) - EricPlayer 0.5beta - we have a functional counter at last.
-The look of the buttons is slightly changed, and the in-joke name of the TV-screen has changed from CONY to SONYO (I don't know if anyone ever noticed this).
+The buttondesign is slightly changed, and the in-joke name of the TV-screen has changed from CONY to SONYO (I'd be surprised if anyone ever noticed this).

 The 'splash screen' also received a face-lift.
-At this point, I felt the player was quite functional, and after some hesitation I decided to remove good old Eric...
-I wanted the player to have a more serious approach and MPLAY was about to be born...
+At this point, I felt the player was almost too good to be 'just a joke-app', and after some hesitation I decided to drop good old Eric...
+I felt the player needed a more serious approach and MPLAY was about to be born...
 Here you can view the enhanced splash screen from the final release of EricPlayer.

 "EricPlayer is Dead – Long Live MPLAY!"

 On May 11th, 1999 MPLAY was born.
 The initial release of MPLAY recieved the same version number as of the last EricPlayer release; 0.5beta.
-In fact, it was basically the same player, with a new design... and no Eric!
+In fact, it was basically the same player, but with a new design.
+And no Eric.
 In a way, it was EricPlayer's strict cousin that saw the light of day.
-The objective of the design was quite clear; unlike EricPlayer, this new player should have a clean and sober design.
+The objective of the design was quite clear; unlike EricPlayer, this player should have a clean and sober design.
 Of course, the splash screen was changed as well.

 I made a simple website to host MPLAY and quite soon the requests came dropping in from users.
-I was thrilled that anyone, besides me, actually used this mp3 player (keep in mind, though, at this time only a handful of mp3 players existed)!
+I was thrilled that anyone, besides me, actually used this mp3 player (keep in mind, though, at this time only a handful of mp3 players existed and iTunes 1.0 was two years from being released)!

 As requests increased in number, so did the features in each beta.
-And with every new feature added, a few new bugs was added as well.
-At this point, features was added at fast pace!
+I really tried hard to make everyone satisfied.
+And with every new feature added, a few new bugs got added as well.
+At this point, features were added at a very fast pace!

 The 'ErPl' creator code